Liam-Deacon/phaseshifts/CONTRIBUTING.md

 ## Code of Conduct

-We take our open source community seriously and hold ourselves and other contributors to high standards of communication.
+We take our open-source community seriously and hold ourselves and other contributors to high standards of communication.
 By participating and contributing to this project, you agree to uphold our [Code of Conduct][code-of-conduct].